Queensland Camping

 Located at the island’s northern tip, the North Point Campground offers large, grassy sites with shade.
 From here, campers can easily walk to the Honeymoon Bay and Champagne Pools.
 It’s also very close to the surf side of the island.

-Facilities include water (requires treating before drinking), hybrid toilets and cold showers.
+Facilities include water (requires treating before drinking), hybrid toilets, and cold showers.
 Fires and generators are not permitted.

 Blue Lagoon Campground – Moreton Island